GNikroo/Wellness/README.md

 CSS Tricks offered a very in depth description of flex including visual aides which really solidified my understanding.

 Jonas Schmedtmann on Udemy offers a course on CSS that has been the perfect supplement to Code Institute and his desctriptions of how to use universal and html selectors helped me refine my code.
 I finally understand rem and how important of a tool it actual is in responsive design.
+Below is a snippet of code from the course I have implemented in my own code.
 ```css
 html {
     font-size: 62.5%;